 We like methylcobalamin because it reduces homocysteine levels and generates a crucial methyl donor called S-adenosyl methionine (SAMe).
 Methyl B12 is the most promising treatment for patients with severe neurological symptoms, bypassing several steps in the absorption cycle and helping to relieve or completely reverse symptoms.

-Adenosylcobalamin is also good.
-Along with methylcobalamin, they are the only two native forms in the body.
-Both of them can convert to each other.
+If you can’t get methylcobalamin, pick adenosylcobalamin, which is also a native form of B12.
+In most people, both of them can convert into each other.
 The main benefit of methyl B12 over adenosyl B12 is that it comes with the methyl donor.

 The other two forms are hydroxocobalamin and cyanocobalamin.
 They are inactive and require conversion to the native forms, and are not nearly as effective.
-Cyanocobalamin, a slightly toxic, synthetic form, is especially dangerous for Pernicious Anemia patients.
+Cyanocobalamin, a slightly toxic, synthetic form, is especially dangerous to pernicious anemia patients.
 It may deplete the body of glutathione (to cleanse the cyanide molecule attached to it), which the body needs to lower the high homocysteine levels prevalent in PA.

 At the very least, your doctor should be in line with the NICE and BNF guidelines.
 Both state that you have to be on every-other-day shots until your symptoms stop improving.
 To be safe, we recommend to inject daily, especially if you show neurological signs.

 If you’re having problems getting your doctor to give daily shots, you’ll have to find an alternative source.
-You can find a private doctor, those charge $50 to $250 per injection.
-Or get an infusion clinic to drip the B12 intravenously for $100 to $500 per visit.
+You can find a private doctor, who’ll charge $50 to $250 per injection, or get an infusion clinic to drip the B12 intravenously for $100 to $500 per visit.
+You can now also buy injectable B12 directly from us, saving a lot of money.

 Also, don’t forget that B12 and folate need each other to perform.
 If you’re not at the high end of the suggested folate range, we advise supplementing.
 We like the l-methylfolate form, which is a lot better than folic acid.